ysunbp/CacheRAG/README.md

 # CacheRAG

-This is the repository for the CacheRAG: A Novel Approach to Enhance KG-based RAG Through Caching Mechanisms.
+This is the repository for the CacheRAG: A Semantic Caching System for Retrieval-Augmented Generation in Knowledge Graph Question Answering.

 ## Install